fspmarshall/bbmt-blog/episodes/episode-1.md

 ```

 So, what did we just do here?
 First, we declared a mutable array of bytes.
 For security and optimization reasons, Rust always forces us to be explicit
 about wanting to be able to mutate (modify) any variables that we declare.
 Next, we pass an immutable reference to the array into the `hash` function, saving the
 output.
 Immutable references, indicated by the `&` symbol, allow a function to
 temporarily read a piece of data without allowing the function
 to modify that data, another key element in Rust's security and safety guarantees.
 The third line is where things get interesting.
 By changing the first byte of the
 array from `1` to `0`, we have actually only modified a single binary bit.
 A byte of value `1` is represented in binary as `00000001`.
 A byte of
 value `0` is, unsurprisingly, represented as `00000000`.
 After flipping
 this bit, we hash again.
 When we print out the two hashes,
 we see that the two values are wildly different even though their
 respective inputs only differed by a single bit.
 This is the real
 magic of a cryptographic hashing algorithm; the apparent difference
 or similarity of two inputs has no correlation with the difference
-or similarity of thier respective outputs.
+or similarity of their respective outputs.

 ## Hashing in the wild

-The above example demonstrated an important propery, but it wasn't particulary
+The above example demonstrated an important property, but it wasn't particularly
 interesting or useful.
 Lets take a look at how we might use hashing to build
 a rudimentary cryptographic trust protocol.
 Suppose Alice has a secret clubhouse.
 Anyone who knows the password may enter the clubhouse.
 Bob believes he knows the